-- Choosing disposable containers that are made with post-consumer waste and that are compostable/recyclable: to-go packaging in The Commons, Aardvark paper drinking straws, chopsticks sourced from renewable bamboo, salt & pepper shakers are all recyclable.
+- Choosing disposable containers that are made with post-consumer waste and that are compostable/recyclable: to-go packaging in The Commons, Aardvark paper drinking straws, chopsticks sourced from renewable bamboo.

 - Bottled water is not sold in any of our campus restaurants as a result of the student-run initiative in 2011.

 - We don’t just throw away the used fryer oil, in the effort to reduce our carbon footprint we sell it to SeQuential Pacific Biodiesel.
 They create renewable biodiesel fuel, a clean fuel source derived from vegetable oil, animal fats, waste vegetable oil, and microalgae oil.

 - Currently we donate some leftover foods to: Parkland Food Bank, Tacoma Rescue Mission, Tacoma Food Bank, and Trinity Lutheran Church.

 - Paper Towels — in our Campus Restaurants are made from 100% recycled fiber, 90% post-consumer fibers, using a 100% process chlorine free offering environmental benefits, a positive image builder and is compostable.
 ECOLOGO® and Green Seal™ Certified.
 They are Compostable Verified.

 - Napkins — Earth Plus paper products deliver high performance and convey environmental concern. • 100% Recycled • Unbleached • Meets EPA Guidelines for Post-Consumer Material http://www.torkusa.com/product/d786e/refill/napkins_tableware